 You can speed up the cooking time by slicing the thickness of the breast in half.
 Place one hand flat on top of the chicken breast to hold it still and gently guide a sharp knife through the breast.
 Try this for our chicken fillet with Italian salad.

-How to season chicken breast
+How to season chicken breasts

-Always season your chicken with salt and pepper.
+Always season your chicken with salt and black pepper.
 Don’t leave salt on the breast for too long before cooking, as this can dry it out.